 (2) Spin your “time off” as a positive

 Most graduates go straight from college to their career, almost as if they’re on autopilot.
 That’s not necessarily good for them, or their employers.
 They may wish they’d taken a moment to explore some pent-up interests as you did, and their doubts (or regrets) at not having done so may linger for years, potentially impacting their motivation levels.
-You, on the other hand, have satisfied these curiosities.
+You, on the other hand, have satisfied your curiosities, it could be argued.
 Your career choice is therefore more deliberate, thoughtful, and informed than it might otherwise have been.
-Prospective employers may appreciate this – if you frame it appropriately.
+Prospective employers may appreciate this if you frame it appropriately.
 Some recruiters may even be jealous of your meanderings.

 (3) The fact that you worked in sales is to your advantage

 The capacity to deal with customers—and therefore people—will prove useful to you no matter where your career leads.
-Take it from someone who worked in the sciences for years.
-Many of your future, technically-minded colleagues lack this competency, and will never acquire it.
+Take it from someone who’s worked in the sciences for years.
+Many of your future, technically-minded colleagues will almost certainly lack this competency, and furthermore may never come to acquire it.
 That’s to your advantage.
 It sets you apart – so work it.
-And if you ever do decide to become a manager, that experience will serve you very, very well, I assure you.
-Increasingly, businesses are waking up to the fact that the best managers treat employees as customers, not ‘subordinates’.
+And if you ever do decide to become a manager, I suspect you’ll find this experience very, very helpful.
+Increasingly, businesses are waking up to the fact that the best managers treat their employees as customers, not ‘subordinates’.

 (4) Hiring is a pain for employers too

 Having done some hiring myself, I can assure you that this whole interview/hiring dance is no fun for employers either.
 Yes – recruiters are looking for reasons not to hire you.
 They’re likely swamped with resumes, and anything they can do to whittle down that pile makes their job easier.
-Asking for previous job experience is an easy filter to apply.
-Importantly, it is a pre-screening technique that is not likely to be questioned.
-Companies still need to hire someone, however.
-The sooner they do, the sooner the ordeal is over for everybody.
+Asking for previous job experience is an easy filter to apply, and not likely to be questioned.
+Companies still need to hire someone, however, and the sooner they do, the sooner the ordeal is over for everybody.
 So do your best to give employers an excuse to hire you.
-Maybe it’s talking up your unique non-work experiences?
+Maybe it’s talking up your non-work experiences?

 (5) Be creative in your job search

 My last idea is perhaps the lamest, but I’ll put it out there anyway.
 Please feel free to send me your name and credentials, as well as a brief description of the sort of job you’re looking for.
-I’d be happy to post that information for you here.
+I’d be happy to post it here.

 Maybe your future employer will find you that way?